appsinvellum/ptolemy/notes.md

 - physical geographic region or feature
 - ethnic/cultural group

+Consider adding all three of these at the same time.
+Work by generating KML for sites that do/do not have prior assignment of geographic type.

 ## Verification of the edition ##

-- check spatial consistency of provinces
+- check spatial consistency of provinces.
+Generate voronoi tessellations?